 This Day in History: Robert L. Howard and his Medal of Honor

-On this day in 1939, a future Medal of Honor recipient is born.
-Robert L. Howard would become one of the most highly decorated veterans of the Vietnam War.
-He was nominated for the Medal of Honor three times!
+On this day in 1968, an American soldier engages in an action that would earn him the Medal of Honor.
+Robert L. Howard would ultimately become one of our most highly decorated Vietnam veterans.
+Would you believe he was nominated for the Medal of Honor three times?!

-Only one of these nominations resulted in a Medal, but it seems that two of the nominations failed at least in part because of the covert nature of the operations in which he was engaged.
+Two of the nominations apparently failed, at least in part, because of the covert nature of the operations in which he was engaged.

 “My weapon is just blown all to hell,” he later recounted, “and then I realized, what in the world did I survive to blow that weapon up like that?
 I had an AR-16.”